Action This Day (memo): Result

-Milner-Barry went by train from Bletchley to Euston; there were no barriers in Whitehall.
-He knocked on the door and got in to 10 Downing Street despite having forgotten his identity card, saying he had an important secret and confidential letter to deliver in person to the Prime Minister.
-Higher officials were called, and he gave the memo to Brigadier Harvie-Walker, Churchill’s principal private secretary.
-Harvie-Walker insisted that no-one could see Churchill without an appointment.
-He demanded more details of this supposed great national appointment, and Milner-Barry was equally insistent that he could not divulge it with people not authorised to know.
-But Harvie-Walker agreed to show the memo to Churchill.
-Milner-Barry had been chosen to deliver the memo as the '"most expendable'" member of the quartet.
+Milner-Barry went by train from Bletchley to Euston; there was only a wooden barrier and one policeman at the entrance to Downing Street.
+He rang the bell of 10 Downing Street and was admitted, saying he had an important secret and confidential letter to deliver in person to the Prime Minister.
+He gave the memo to George Harvie-Watt, Churchill's Parliamentary Private Secretary, who agreed to show it to Churchill and stress its urgency.: Milner-Barry had been chosen to deliver the memo as the "most expendable" member of the quartet.

-Churchill read it and added his red label ACTION THIS DAY, He gave it to his chief military assistant General Hastings Ismay to action, endorsing it:.
+Churchill read it and added his red label ACTION THIS DAY, He gave it to his chief military assistant General Hastings Ismay to action, endorsing it.